 Invoking a subgraph needs to pass the operation's inputs to the subgraph inputs.
 And Returning back needs to pass the subgraph outputs to the operation outputs.

-When invoking a subgraph and returning back, the current kernel implementation makes a copy of all the subgraph inputs and outputs.
+When invoking a subgraph and returning back, the current kernel implementation performs literally copy all the subgraph inputs and outputs.
 This is going to be optimized to minimize redundant copies.

 3.4 Executors